Creating the right logo is an ‘absolute’ when it comes to a company’s branding and identity.

 d.)
 Beats by Dre

 Have you ever noticed that the letter ‘b’ in the logo means more than just “beats”?
 The ‘b’ actually represents their headphone and the circle around it is a human’s head.
 Logo designs can be creative like that.
-It may look simple on the first glance but it actually has a hidden meaning to it.
+It may look simple at the first glance but it actually has a hidden meaning to it.

 e.)
 Verizon Visible